• Home

 You are here: Home / Baby Boomer Wellness / Health and Treatment / Is Your Hearing Loss Making it Hard to Deal with Daily Life?

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

 Is Your Hearing Loss Making it Hard to Deal with Daily Life?

-March 31, 2018 by Rebecca Forstadt-Olkowski 8 Comments
+by Rebecca Forstadt-Olkowski 8 Comments

 When we were young watching cartoons, there was a character with a funnel in his ear who couldn’t hear.
 He always said, “Eh!
 Whatcha say?
 It was funny then, but not as funny now as we get older and begin to experience hearing loss.
-I recently interviewed Danyell Schendel who lost all hearing in her right ear after a bout with meningitis as a toddler.
+I interviewed Danyell Schendel who lost all hearing in her right ear after a bout with meningitis as a toddler.

 Danyell was a participant in a video series called It’s Your Choice that followed three people on their emotional journey back to hearing.
 On average, people with hearing loss wait more than seven years before they seek help.
 As a result, they often experience emotional challenges and safety risks.
 There are nearly 48 million people who are affected by hearing loss in the U.S. alone.